gwinndr/YOLOv4-Pytorch/README.md

 python train.py -train_imgs .../train2017 -train_anns .../instances_train2017.json -val_imgs ... -val_anns ...
 ```

 This will create a results folder.
-In it are info.txt which the information on the training hyperparameter, a copy of the config you're using, and the weights for each epoch.
+In it are info.txt which lists some training hyperparameters and the [net] block, a copy of the config you're using, and the weights for each epoch.
 If you run with --epoch_csv and --tensorboard, the repository will additionally write out mAP and mAR to an epoch csv and also write batch loss and epoch evaluation to tensorboard.
 I recommend you don't use --batch_csv as it uses quite a bit of storage space.

 To get the neat visual loss diagrams with tensorboard, run:
 ```